-The technology you use for your financial advisory firm can make or break the client experience.
+The financial advisor technology tools your firm uses can make or break the client experience.
 A slow website, complicated financial planning software, irrelevant emails—these can all leave a sour taste in your clients’ mouths and leave them searching for someone else.

 But the right technology has the opposite effect.
-It empowers your clients to take control of their financial lives.
-It makes them excited to get in touch with you.
-It keeps a steady stream of relevant content in their inboxes so you always stay top-of-mind.
+The right technology empowers your clients to take control of their financial lives; makes them excited to get in touch with you; and keeps a steady stream of relevant content in their inboxes so you always stay top-of-mind.

 Interested in learning more?
 Here are 7 financial advisor technology tools you should be using in 2020.

 1. Website: FMG Suite, Twenty Over Ten, or WordPress

 Your website is at the core of your business, your branding, and your marketing strategy.
 Having a fast, secure, and mobile-responsive website is essential for growing your firm.
 There are a handful of popular website options for financial advisors, so it all boils down to your personal preference.

 If I were an advisor, I would build my site in WordPress.
 It’s one of the best technology platforms out there and gives you complete control over your site.
 Instead of being limited by a company’s website templates and their customer service department, you have free reign to build your site exactly how you want.
 Plus, you only pay for your hosting each month (which is usually $10 to $15 a month).